-After leaving Deboche we descend through the pine forest down to the Imja Khola.
+After leaving Tengboche we descend through pine forest to Deboche and down to the Imja Khola.
 We cross a bridge over the gorge and then follow the path on the other side.
 There are stunning views of Ama Dablam ahead.
 We pass chortens and mani walls as we gain height to reach the village of Pangboche.
 The walk to Pangboche takes about 2 to 3 hours.
+We stay at the Everest Summit Lodge in Pangboche village.

-Today is a shorter walk and this is to help the acclimatisation process now that we are close to 4,000m.
-We ascend in height at a slow rate to avoid getting altitude sickness.
+We stay at the Everest Summit Lodge in Pangboche village for two nights.
+This is to help the acclimatisation process now that we are close to 4,000m.
+We ascend in height at a slow rate to avoid getting altitude sickness higher up.